-- SDG 12 on ensuring responsible consumption and production recognizes that food waste and loss must be reduced along the food production chain.
-Consumer consumption patterns also influence achievement on nutrition outcomes. - SDG 13 on taking action to combat climate change: Climate risks have disproportionate effects on the poorest and most vulnerable people who are more exposed to climate-related disasters that increase hunger by destroying land, livestock, crops and food supplies and restricting people's access to markets.
+- SDG 13 on taking action to combat climate change: Climate risks have disproportionate effects on the poorest and most vulnerable people, who are more exposed to climate-related disasters that increase hunger by destroying land, livestock, crops and food supplies and restricting people's access to markets.
 Climate change also increases health threats, posing further risks to nutrition status.
-Without rapid, inclusive and climate-smart development including resilience programmes, where appropriate delivered in partnership with WFP, many more people will be affected by poverty and hunger by 2030.48 - > SDG 14 on conserving and using marine resources sustainably for food security and nutrition. - SDG 15 on conserving and using land responsibly and halting biodiversity loss: hunger will not be ended without a halt to land degradation, deforestation and desertification.
-There is need for sustainable, resilient farming practices that increase smallholder farmers' productivity, create employment and provide opportunity.
-WFP's efforts will be largely negated without action in these areas but WFP can also contribute by assisting those people most directly affected.
+Without rapid, inclusive and climate-smart development activities, including climate smart agricultural programmes, climate services and climate risk management tools like the African Risk Capacity (ARC) replica FoodSECuRe and the R4 rural resilience initiative, which incorporate efforts to reduce emissions and protect the poorincluding resilience programmes, where appropriate delivered in partnership with WFP, many more people will be affected by poverty and hunger by 2030. - SDG 15 on conserving and using land responsibly and halting biodiversity loss: Ending hunger by 2030 relies on haltingwill not be ended without a halt to land degradation, deforestation and desertification, and conserving and restoring terrestrial ecosystems such as forests, wetlands, drylands and mountains by 2020.
+There is need for sustainable, resilient farming practices that increase smallholder farmers' productivity, increased off farm employment and planned migration activities supporting food access that take pressure off the land, while addressing the challenges potentially affecting food security. create employment and provide opportunity.
+WFP's efforts will be largely negated without action in these areas but WFP can also contribute by assisting those people most directly affected. - SDG 12 on ensuring responsible consumption and production recognizes that to achieve zero hunger, food waste and loss must be reduced at the farm level and along the marketfood production chain.
+Consumer consumption patterns also influence the ability to address issues related to achievement on nutrition.